 It’s even worse than that, actually.

-has pointed out, “The Bronx has the highest abortion-to-live-births ratio with 48 percent, and 60 percent of African-American pregnancies in New York City were aborted in 2009, the most recent year for which data is available.
+#ad#As the Chiaroscuro Foundation has pointed out, “The Bronx has the highest abortion-to-live-births ratio with 48 percent, and 60 percent of African-American pregnancies in New York City were aborted in 2009, the most recent year for which data is available.
 In a ten-year period beginning in 2000, more than 900,000 pregnancies in the city ended in abortion — nearly one-eighth of the entire city population of just over 8 million.”

 Abortion, of course, is a hot-button word, bringing up all kinds of emotions for all kinds of people.